-- 1) Horses will be judged on manners, performance, and suitability. - 2) Horses are shown at the walk, trot, extended trot, lope, and extended lope (III.L.3).
-Horses must work both ways of the ring at all three gaits, demonstrating their ability with different leads. - 3) Horses must back easily and stand quietly.
-At the judge's discretion, only finalists may be requested to back. - 4) Horses shall be reversed to the inside of the ring. - 5) The ranch rail pleasure class measures the ability of the horse to be a pleasure to ride while being used as a means of conveyance from one ranch task to another and should reflect the versatility, attitude, and movement of a working horse.
-The horse should be well-broke, relaxed, quiet, soft and cadenced at all gaits.
-The horse should be ridden on a relatively loose rein with light contact and without requiring undue restraint.
-The horse should be responsive to the rider and make timely transitions in a smooth and correct manner.
-The horse should be soft in the bridle and yield to contact.
-The ideal ranch rail horse should have a natural head carriage at each gait.
-In all gaits, movement of the ranch rail pleasure horse should simulate a horse needing to cover long distances,
+- 1) Horses will be judged on manners, performance, and suitability. - 2) Horses are shown at the walk, trot, and lope.
+Horses must work at least one way of the ring at the extended trot and extended lope.
+At the option of the judge, horses may be asked to extended their stride at the walk (III.L.3). - 3) Horses must back easily and stand quietly.
+At the judge's discretion, only finalists may be requested to back. - 4) Horses shall be reversed to the inside of the ring.
+They may be required to reverse at the walk or trot at the discretion of the judge, but never at the lope. - 5) The ranch rail pleasure class measures the ability of the horse to be a pleasure to ride and should reflect the versatility, attitude, and movement of a working horse.
+The horse should be well-broke, relaxed, guiet, soft and cadenced at all gaits.
+The movement of the ranch rail horse should simulate a horse needing to cover long distances, softly and quietly.
+The overall manners and responsiveness of the horse and the horse's quality of movement are the primary considerations.
+Maximum credit should be given to the horse that has a natural flowing stride and consistent, ground covering gaits.
+Transitions should be performed when requested, with smoothness and responsiveness.
+The ideal ranch rail pleasure horse should have a natural head carriage at each gait.
+The horse should be ridden on a relatively loose rein with light contacts and without requiring any undue restraint while being responsive to the rider and making timely transitions in a smooth and correct manner.
+The horse should be soft in the bridle, yield to contact and shall not be shown on a full drape of rein.
+Riders are encouraged to use adequate space given the extension of gaits required.
+This class should show the horse's ability to work at a forward, working pace while under control by the rider.
+The horse shall be balanced and appear willing and a pleasure to ride in a group situation. - 6) At the extended trot and lope, the exhibitor may post or stand in the stirrups. - 7) Touching or holding the saddle horn during any extended gait is acceptable.